First Orion Customer Portal Terms of Service

 2. Updates to These Terms

 We may update these Terms from time to time.
 We will provide you with prior written notice of any material updates at least thirty (30) days in advance of the effective date of the updated Terms; provided, however, we may not be able to provide thirty (30) days prior written notice of material updates that result from changes in laws, regulations, or requirements from third parties we utilize to provide the Services.
-The updated version of these Terms will be available on the Customer Portal and will supersede all prior versions.
+The updated version of these Terms will be available on the First Orion Global Privacy and Legal Dashboard (https://firstorion.com/first-orion-global-privacy-and-compliance-dashboard/)and will supersede all prior versions.

 Notices for material updates to these Terms will be given in accordance with Section 12.5 (Notices).
 Except as otherwise specified by us, updates will be effective and binding upon the date indicated at the top of these Terms.
 Your continued use of the Services on or after the date the updated version of these Terms is effective constitutes your acceptance of such updated Terms.
 If you do not agree to the updated version of these Terms, you must stop using the Services immediately.